floatingpixels/supabase-nuxt/README.md

 ### E-Mail Authentication

 When using e-mail authentication, a confirmation e-mail is sent to new users, and an e-mail containing a magic link is sent to existing users.
-For those links to work with your application, you need to adjust the e-mail templates in your Supabase settings under `Aithentication -> Email Templates`.
+For those links to work with your application, you need to adjust the e-mail templates in your Supabase settings under `Authentication -> Email Templates`.
 The generated links must contain a `token_hash` and `type` URL parameter, and point to the confirmation URL of your app, which is `/supabase/confirm` by default.
 In addition you can set the URL parameter `next` to determine the route users will be forwarded to in your app when authorization is successful.
 If `next` is omitted, it will route to `/`.
 An example template looks like this:

 ```html
 <h2>Confirm your signup</h2>